This webpage contains affiliate links. See more details here.

 For a seated lunch, we visited a local restaurant where we had pasta (Bologna is also a city of pasta) and more wine.
 It was a pleasant family atmosphere there.
 Our Roman food tour ended at a gelateria for a sweet finish.
 In our opinion, this is one of the best Rome food tours and Italy too (it has 419 5-star reviews so far).

-After the tour, we went to the Castroni gourmet store on Via Cola di Rienzo.
-We picked up some amazing Italian food souvenirs there.
+After the tour ended, we went to the Castroni gourmet store on the nearby Via Cola di Rienzo, where we bought some amazing Italian food souvenirs.

-👉 Take this exceptional Roman food tour!
-(Book now to save 25%)
+👉 Take this walking food tour Rome!
+(Book now to save 10%)

 Fabulous Food Tour in Rome